SyMerge: From Non-Interference to Synergistic Merging via Single-Layer Adaptation: Conclusion

 \section{Conclusion}

 In this work, we introduce \ours, an effective method that redefines the goal of model merging from mitigating interference to creating synergy, where tasks mutually enhance one another. \ours achieves this via a lightweight, test-time adaptive process: it jointly optimizes task-vector coefficients and a single task-specific layer on unlabeled data, using a robust self-labeling strategy for stable supervision.
 Our experiments confirm the broad effectiveness of \ours, which sets a new state-of-the-art across diverse benchmarks, including vision, dense prediction, and NLP, while scaling robustly as the number of tasks increases.
-We validate our core insight, that this process enhances functional alignment, by showing our adapted layers are highly transferable and significantly boost other merging methods.
-Due to its strong performance and compatibility with existing methods, \ours offers a practical solution for building powerful, scalable multi-task models.
+Notably, \ours succeeds even in disjoint basins where prior baselines fail.
+Finally, the learned adaptation is transferable and intrinsically improves the merged encoder beyond task-specific tuning.
+Due to its strong performance and robustness in challenging regimes, \ours offers a practical solution for building powerful, scalable multi-task models.

-\textbf{Limitation.} While our self-labeling method using expert predictions is empirically more stable than entropy-based approaches, its performance is ultimately constrained by the quality of the expert models.
-However, our observation in Figure~\ref{fig:pseudo_quality} that a merged model can yield a slight performance advantage suggests this dependency is not a hard ceiling.
-This motivates a promising future direction of dynamically combining individual models to compose a more robust expert.
+\textbf{Limitation.} As with most model merging methods, \ours depends on the quality of individual experts, since it uses their predictions as self-labels.
+Therefore, it can still be affected by poor or biased experts despite its empirical robustness in our stress tests (Tables~\ref{tab:corrupt_expert} and~\ref{tab:backdoor_expert}). \ours requires access to unlabeled target inputs for adaptation, which may be restrictive under privacy or latency constraints; further characterizing the interaction between coefficient tuning and single-layer adaptation remains future work.